codeunion/glossary.codeunion.io/_posts/2014-01-01-programming-language.md

 parenthesis!) it may result in ambiguous code which looks valid but is not.

 Programming languages are often grouped based on whether they:
-* Must be [compiled](/compiler) before being ran, or whether they may be [interpretted](/interpreter) on the fly
+* Must be [compiled](/compiler) before being run, or whether they may be [interpretted](/interpreter) on the fly
-* Validate data [conforms to a declared type](/strong-typing) or if they allows [types to be modified at runtime](/weak-typing).
+* Validate data [conforms to a declared type](/strong-typing) or if they allow [types to be modified at runtime](/weak-typing).

-Most programming languages have two ways to interact with them.
+Most interpreted programming languages have two ways to interact with them.
 You may:

 * Write code into a file and run the file with the language's [interpreter](/interpreter).